Chapter 4

 " I definitely want you to be our manager, you were really good at doing that in there."

-“ Why...thanks… “ I responded with genuine embarrassment, knowing only too well that such praise from Xero was extremely rare.
+“ Why...thanks… “ I responded with genuine embarrassment, knowing that such praise from Xero was fairly rare.

 I too was excited by this leap into hyper-earnings (Six hundred quid for one gig!
 Bloody Hell!).